Papsy-ops/yolo/explanation.md

 The Git workflow employed was as follows:

-1. Forked the repository `https://github.com/Papsy-ops/yolo` to a personal GitHub account.
+1. Forked the repository `https://github.com/Vinge1718/yolo` to a personal GitHub account `https://github.com/Papsy-ops/yolo` .
 2. Cloned the forked repository to the local development environment.
 3. Modified the `docker-compose.yml` file to define and orchestrate the application's services (frontend, backend, MongoDB), ensuring all core services utilize images from the `papetua` organization for consistency.
-This included updating the frontend service to use `papetua/yolo_frontend:v2.0.0`.
 4. Committed the changes with descriptive commit messages to track the evolution of the Docker Compose setup.
-Examples of commit messages include "Initial Docker Compose setup", "Configure backend service", "Implement MongoDB service with volume", "Disable MongoDB authentication for workaround", and "Align frontend image source to papetua/*".
 5. Pushed the local commits to the `master` branch of the remote GitHub repository (`origin master`).

 ### 6. Successful Running and Debugging